vince-exe/C/copyFile/README.md

-A simple program that copy the content of a file in an other file using the paramaters from terminal.
+A simple program that copy the content of a file in an other file. from terminal.

 It take 2 arguments from terminal.